zmike/zmike.github.io/_posts/2023-01-17-get-dumber.md

 Thanks, champ.

-Clearly I'm about to meddle with dark forces beyond the limits of human comprehension, so anyone who values their sanity should escape while they still can.
+As we can see, I'm about to meddle with dark forces beyond the limits of human comprehension, so anyone who values their sanity should escape while they still can.